Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: The Birkhoff Normal Form in a neighborhood of period two orbits

-This time-reserval symmetry also exchanges the stable and unstable spaces.
 In $(\xi,\eta)$-coordinates, the stable space is the horizontal axis $\{\eta=0\}$, while the unstable space is the vertical axis $\{\xi=0\}$.
 Moreover, $2$-periodic points are on the axis of symmetry $\{r=0\}$ -- and more generally, all the points associated to perpendicular bounces in palindromic orbits -- hence their stable and unstable manifolds are symmetric with respect to $\{r=0\}$.
 It is thus natural to require the new axis of symmetry to be $\{\xi=\eta\}$.
-By the previous study, under some non-degeneracy condition, maps in the centralizer of $N$ translate points along hyperbolas $\{\xi\eta=\text{Const}\}$, hence typically, they do not preserve the axis $\{\xi=\eta\}$.
+By the previous study, under some non-degeneracy condition, maps in the centralizer of $N$ translate points along hyperbolas $\{\xi\eta=\mathrm{cst}\}$, hence typically, they do not preserve the axis $\{\xi=\eta\}$.
 As a consequence, there is a canonical choice for the conjugacy map $R$ defined above, which preserves this symmetry. \end{remark}